Plaza Las Américas (Puerto Rico)

 Plaza Las Américas is a shopping mall in Hato Rey, San Juan, Puerto Rico, located at the intersection of Routes 18 and 22.
 "Plaza", as it is known to many Puerto Ricans, was the first indoor shopping mall built in Puerto Rico.
 It is the largest shopping mall in the Caribbean and the second largest in Latin America.
-Anchor stores are JCPenney, Macy's, Sears, Old Navy, Caribbean Cinemas and Marshalls.
+Anchor stores are JCPenney, Macy's, Old Navy, Caribbean Cinemas and Marshalls.
 Previously, there was a Kmart store near the mall and a Sears Brand Central.
 The mall is home to the world's largest Romano's Macaroni Grill restaurant.

 History

 Origins

 In 1918, siblings Jerónimo, Rosa, Gerardo, and Jaime Fonalledas acquired 527 acre of land previously known as "Las Monjas".
 This land was property of Don Pablo Ubarri Capetillo, the Count of Santurce.
 By 1920, little by little cane harvesting was eliminated with the intention of using the land for the creation of a milk company, eventually known as "Vaquería Tres Monjitas".